gled-rs/mastodon-autofollow/README.md

 # mastodon-autofollow
 Autofollow bot for mastodon, the first of its kind.

-Simple bot that follows every new user it finds on the public timeline of an instance.
+Simple bot that follows every new user it finds on the public timeline of an instance( except the blacklisted ones, or if the user has #nobot in his bio ).

 This helps populating the federated timeline on the instance I am running with a more broad view of the fediverse.